chiharuyasu/pharmacy-beta-/README.md

 - **SQLite** is used for all persistent data.
 - **DBHelper.java:** Centralized helper for all database operations (customers, products, orders, cart, etc).
 - **Customers Table:** Stores both customer and pharmacist data (with relevant fields for each).
+- **Profile photo URIs:** Profile photos are saved as file URIs in the database for persistence and reliability.

 ---

-## Design Decisions
+## Design Decisions & Improvements
 - **Separation of Concerns:**
   - Separate activities for customer and pharmacist/admin flows.
   - Dedicated customer profile editing screen (no pharmacist fields for customers).
 - **User Experience:**
   - Profile editing pre-fills all available data.
-  - Profile photo can be updated from the edit profile screen.
+  - Profile photo can be updated from the edit profile screen and is displayed as a circle.
+  - Drawer header updates instantly after profile changes.
 - **Security:**
   - Passwords stored securely in SQLite (consider hashing in production).
-  - Sensitive data handled with care.
+  - Profile photos are copied to internal storage to avoid issues with temporary URIs and permissions.
+- **Error Handling:**
+  - Graceful fallback to placeholder image if photo cannot be loaded.

 ---

+## Recent Feature Additions & Fixes
+- Persistent, circular profile photos for both customers and admins.
+- Live drawer header update after editing profile (name, phone, photo).
+- Improved image selection and storage logic for reliability.
+- Consistent UI for profile photo display in edit and header screens.
+- Bug fixes for profile photo not showing or causing crashes after editing.

+---

 ## Getting Started

 1. Open the project in Android Studio.
-2. Build and run on an emulator or device.
+2. Build and run on an emulator or device (no special configuration needed).
-3. Sign up as a customer or log in as an admin.
+3. Use the app as a customer or admin to explore all features.

+---

+## Credits
+- Developed by Chiharuyasu
+- For support or feedback, open an issue or contact the author.

+---

+## License
+This project is for educational/demo purposes.
+Add your license as needed.

 ---